purpleclay/go-overlay/README.md

 [^3]: GitHub Actions monitors [go.dev](https://go.dev/dl/) every 4 hours.
 When a new release is detected, a manifest is generated and committed automatically—no manual intervention required.

+[^4]: gomod2nix's builder depends on its CLI tool, which in turn depends on the builder—complicating [NUR integration and bootstrapping](https://github.com/nix-community/gomod2nix/issues/196). go-overlay avoids this by having `govendor` and `buildGoApplication` communicate only via the manifest file.

 - [Why it exists?](#why-it-exists)
 - [Quick Start](#quick-start)
 - [Installation](#installation)